How do I Improve Phonological Awareness?

 So, given that we know it's such a foundational building block for reading - how do we improve our students ability in phonological awareness?

-Typically we break this up and start by only introducing Syllable Segmentation and then once the student has mastered that skill we move onto focusing on Sound Segmentation.
+Typically we break this up and start by only introducing Syllable Segmenting and then once the student has mastered that skill we move onto focusing on Sound Segmenting.
+We often use this game to practice sound isolation as well, this one can be a crowd-pleaser and can hit many phonological awareness activities at once!
 Once the student is very comfortable with the skill we may layer in both skills simultaneously to gauge the student's mental flexibility between the two similar but different tasks.